Marlamin/modern-map-making/docs/basic/setup.md

 Download the latest `MapUpconverter` from the [#releases](https://discord.com/channels/1264317233190928385/1264319052583801059) channel in the Discord and extract it somewhere.

 ### Terrain height texture config
-The latest `global.cfg` with terrain height texture values from the [#releases](https://discord.com/channels/1264317233190928385/1264319052583801059) channel in the Discord.
+Get the latest `global.cfg` with terrain height texture values from the [#releases](https://discord.com/channels/1264317233190928385/1264319052583801059) channel in the Discord.
 After making your first Noggit project (see next tutorial) make a folder called `extraData` in your Noggit project folder and put the `global.cfg` in there.
 Then, in the MapUpconverter directory, make a `meta` folder, copy `global.cfg` into it and rename it to `TextureInfoByFilePath.json`.